Free Madrid: 12 Free Things To Do In The Spanish Capital!

 12. Explore different neighborhoods

-I stayed in Salamanca which is a bit ritzy but I also loved Malasaña.
+I stayed in Salamanca which is a bit ritzy but I also loved Malasaña and Lavapies.
 There are so many different neighborhoods in Madrid and each has its own vibe.
 I love experiencing thing like the locals like going to a neighborhood bar to eat tapas and have drinks!

 And there you have it!!
 12 of my favorite free Madrid things to do!!
 Do you have any suggestions that are not on my list?!
 Please leave them for me in the comments and I’ll be sure to visit them the next time I’m in the capital!